Razikus/exposer/README.md

 If there will be too much abuses i will just close this service.

+I'm not guaranting that it will be working for you.
+Also i will implement auto removing containers if there will be too much.

-If you want to have persistent domain in exposer.eu, or you want to connect your domain, please contact me on support@razniewski.eu - it cost 2€ per month.
+If you want to have persistent domain in exposer.eu, or you want to connect your own domain, please contact me on support@razniewski.eu - it cost 2€ per month.
+Of course then I'm guaranting that nobody will override it.

 And of course - any donate is really approciated.